Taking action to prevent the extinction of the critically endangered Kangaroo Island Assassin Spider

 $37,500

 The Kangaroo Island Assassin Spider is no ordinary arachnid.
-This critically endangered beast boasts an ancient lineage that dates back over 40 million years to the Mesozoic era.
+This critically endangered beast (at 6mm) boasts an ancient lineage that dates back over 40 million years to the Mesozoic era.
 Hidden in the leaf litter of its remote island home, this spider is a formidable predator, but with its habitat under threat and its numbers dwindling, the survival of this eerie giant hangs in the balance.

 The catastrophic bushfires of 2019/2020 raised concerns about their survival.
 Yet, in a surprising turn, surviving individuals were found outside their known habitat after the fires, offering a flicker of hope for their continued existence.